aksnzhy/xlearn/doc/python_package.rst

 Quick Start
 ----------------------------------------

 Here is a simple Python demo to demonstrate how to use xLearn.
-You can check out the demo data (``small_train.txt`` and ``small_test.txt``) from the path ``demo/classification/criteo_ctr``.
+You can checkout the demo data (``small_train.txt`` and ``small_test.txt``) from the path ``demo/classification/criteo_ctr``.

 .. code-block:: python